rust-lang/blog.rust-lang.org/posts/inside-rust/2021-03-15-What-the-error-handling-project-group-is-working-towards.md

 note: run with `RUST_BACKTRACE=1` environment variable to display a backtrace
 ```

-I definitely don't think this is what we want as a default when promoting recoverable errors to non-recoverable errors! `unwrap` and `expect` work by stringifying the error variant using it's `Debug` impl, but this is entirely the wrong operation for `Error` types!
+I definitely don't think this is what we want as a default when promoting recoverable errors to non-recoverable errors... `unwrap` and `expect` work by stringifying the error variant using it's `Debug` impl, but this is entirely the wrong operation for `Error` types!
 By converting the `Error` to a `String` we lose access to the pieces of context we carefully split up via the `Error` trait, in all likelyhood the `derive(Debug)` output of our error types won't even include the error messages in our `Display` impls.

 So we need some way to create panics _from_ `Error` types that doesn't hide the `Error` interface.
 We'd like it if `PanicInfo` could store a `dyn Error + 'static` instead of, or in addition to the `dyn Any + 'static` payload it currently carries.
 We're thinking about adding a `std::panic::panic_error` function similar to `std::panic::panic_any`.
 Then, if possible, we'd like to specialize the `unwrap` and `expect` functions on `Result` to call `panic_error` instead of `panic!` when `E` implements `Error`.